Sri Lanka halts debt repayment pending IMF bailout plan

 Parliament has failed to reach a consensus on how to deal with the crisis after nearly 40 governing coalition lawmakers said they would no longer vote according to coalition instructions, significantly weakening the government.

-With opposition parties divided, they too have not been able to form a majority and take control of Parliament.
+But with opposition parties divided, they have been unable of forming a majority to take control of Parliament.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.